Zagreb Resolution: Zagreb conference

 In 1918, the Yugoslav Club launched an initiative to improve collaboration among political parties representing the South Slavs in Austria-Hungary and endorsing the programme of unification of Croats, Slovenes, and Serbs.
 The initiative was described by the Yugoslav Club as "national concentration" for unification in a common state.
 However, they did not elaborate on the method or desired outcomes of such unification.

-On 2–3 March, a conference was held in Zagreb to with the aim of implementation of the cooperation proposed by the Yugoslav Club.
+On 2–3 March, a conference was held in Zagreb with the aim of implementing the cooperation proposed by the Yugoslav Club.
 It was presided by Ante Pavelić, the leader of the SSP which assumed the leading role in implementation of the Yugoslav program and the Yugoslav Club's proposal in Croatia-Slavonia.
 The conference boasted 43 attendees, drawn from the ranks of political opposition.
 In addition to the SSP, the meeting was attended by a group of HSK dissidents, a group of politicians affiliated with the Zagreb-based Catholic daily Novine, members of the Social Democratic Party of Croatia and Slavonia, the SLS, the National Progressive Party, as well as several politicians from Bosnia and Herzegovina, Dalmatia, Istria, and Međimurje.
-The Croatia-Slavonia's ruling HSK and opposition HPSS were invited, but did not attend.
+The Croatia-Slavonia's ruling HSK and opposition Croatian People's Peasant Party were invited, but did not attend.

 On the second day of the meeting, the Zagreb Resolution was adopted.
-In its preamble, it was stated that the people of Slovenes, Croats and Serbs are unified and that this unity must remain indivisible and unconditional.
+In its preamble, it was stated that Slovenes, Croats and Serbs are unified and that this unity must remain indivisible and unconditional.
 The resolution invoked the right to self-determination and called for international guarantees for enjoyment of that right.
-The first point of the resolution demanded independence, unification and liberty in a unified national state where specificities of the Slovenes, the Croats and the Serbs would be preserved.
+The first point of the resolution demanded independence, unification and liberty in a unified national state where the specificities of the Slovenes, the Croats and the Serbs would be preserved.
 The resolution referred to the three as tribes of the "three-named people".
 The same term was introduced by a group of Belgrade-based scholars led by Jovan Cvijić in December 1914 and was used in the Niš Declaration.
 The resolution assured continuity of statehood of historically established constituent polities, and equality of the "tribes" and religion.

 In its second point, the resolution demanded the "entire territory where [the] unified people live in continuity" without further specification of the claim, except that the territory includes shores, ports and islands of the northern and the eastern Adriatic Sea.
 The point also offered guarantees of cultural autonomy for minorities.
-The resolution made no mention of Austria-Hungary as a predetermined framework for establishment of the demanded state or House of Habsburg as its rulers.
+The resolution made no mention of Austria-Hungary as a predetermined framework for establishment of the demanded state or the Habsburgs as its rulers.
 Finally, the conference appointed a committee tasked with establishing the National Council of Slovenes, Croats and Serbs and scheduled the next conference for 21 April in Zagreb.